redrivertech/weblogic-splunk-app/README.md

 ## Before Getting Started
 Since the TAs rely heavily on the interaction between a Splunk forwarder and WLS, the service accounts that run these applications will require access to each other's file paths.
 While both applications are often run by local system in a Windows environment, in a Unix environment these applications are more often run by separate service accounts.
 In this event, the Splunk and WebLogic service accounts will require full access to each other's respective application file paths.

-## Deploy the Oracle WebLogic App for Splunk
-There are only a couple of steps you will need to take to successfully install the Oracle WebLogic App for Splunk.
-First, you will need to install all of the TAs to their proper locations and perform some slight configuration changes.
-Then, you will need to configure your core Splunk instance to properly receive, index, and present the WLS data.

 ## Install the Technology Add-ons and the App
 1. Download the Oracle WebLogic App for Splunk from Splunkbase and unpack it to an accessible location.